“My message to anyone living with dementia is to talk about it”

 As well as the Attendance Allowance application form, you will need to send in a form called SR1, which you can get from the GP, a nurse or a social worker.
 They will either fill the form out for you or give it to you to fill out.

 An assessment is only needed to check eligibility if it’s unclear how a health condition or disability impacts the person applying.
 If required, they will be invited to an assessment by letter.
-During your assessment, a medical professional will examine you to determine how you’re impacted.
+During their assessment, a medical professional will examine them to determine how they’re impacted.

 If an application is turned down, the letter will explain why.
 If the person is unhappy with the decision, they can request a ‘mandatory reconsideration’ within one month of the date on the decision letter.